 |Listening & Speaking - Transition to College ||Reading & Writing - Transition to College |

 SUMMER 2021 CLASS SCHEDULE

 Visit the website below and choose "Summer 2021" as the term and "ELL English Language Learning" as the subject to view a full list of classes.

 New students are encouraged to take the CASAS pretest to determine which classes are best for their current skill level.
 Please contact the Adult Education Office for placement questions or to take the online assessment.

 ELL classes are open to anyone in the community 18 years or older.*

 ELL classes are noncredit (0 units) and are not applicable towards an associate's degree.

-Classes are tuition-free, but most classes require a textbook.
+Classes are tuition-free, but some classes require a textbook.
 Students are responsible for purchasing a textbook, if required.